emacs-eaf/emacs-application-framework/README.md

 ### How does EAF work?
 EAF implements three major functionalities:
 1. Integrate PyQt program window into Emacs frame using QWindow Reparent technology.
-2. Listen to EAF buffer's keyboard event flow and control the keyboard input of PyQt program via DBus IPC.
+2. Listen to EAF buffer's keyboard event flow and control the keyboard input of PyQt program via Python EPC.
 3. Create a window compositer to make a PyQt program window adapt Emacs's Window/Buffer design.

 Learn more from the [Wiki](https://github.com/manateelazycat/emacs-application-framework/wiki/Hacking)!